firflant/react-form-component/README.md

 selection of user friendly inputs and wide customization abilities to match your design and functionality.

->This package is a continuation of [react-standalone-form](https://www.npmjs.com/package/react-standalone-form), which in version 1.x had a different name.
+>From version 2.x this package is a continuation of [react-standalone-form](https://www.npmjs.com/package/react-standalone-form).

 ## Install